Facebook (NASDAQ:FB) PT Raised to $425.00

-Facebook (NASDAQ:FB) had its price objective hoisted by Deutsche Bank Aktiengesellschaft from $385.00 to $425.00 in a research report issued to clients and investors on Thursday, The Fly reports.
-The firm currently has a “buy” rating on the social networking company’s stock.
-Deutsche Bank Aktiengesellschaft’s price target points to a potential upside of 30.74% from the company’s previous close.
+Facebook (NASDAQ:FB) had its price objective lifted by Susquehanna from $375.00 to $425.00 in a research report released on Thursday, The Fly reports.
+They currently have a positive rating on the social networking company’s stock.
+The analysts noted that the move was a valuation call.

-Several other research firms have also recently issued reports on FB.
-JMP Securities raised their price objective on Facebook from $355.00 to $395.00 and gave the stock a “market outperform” rating in a report on Thursday.
-Piper Sandler raised their price target on Facebook from $285.00 to $335.00 and gave the stock a “neutral” rating in a research note on Thursday.
-Pivotal Research upped their price objective on shares of Facebook from $315.00 to $340.00 and gave the company a “hold” rating in a research note on Thursday, January 28th.
-Citigroup increased their price target on shares of Facebook from $315.00 to $320.00 in a research note on Monday, February 1st.
-Finally, Zacks Investment Research downgraded Facebook from a “buy” rating to a “hold” rating and set a $308.00 price objective for the company. in a report on Tuesday, March 23rd.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-five have given a buy rating and one has given a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus target price of $368.87.
+FB has been the subject of several other reports.
+Barclays upped their price objective on Facebook from $325.00 to $350.00 and gave the stock an overweight rating in a research report on Thursday, January 28th.
+Oppenheimer raised their price target on shares of Facebook from $345.00 to $350.00 and gave the stock an outperform rating in a research note on Thursday, January 28th.
+MKM Partners boosted their price objective on shares of Facebook from $330.00 to $340.00 and gave the stock a buy rating in a research report on Thursday, January 28th.
+Stifel Nicolaus raised their target price on shares of Facebook from $340.00 to $350.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
+Finally, Jefferies Financial Group reiterated a buy rating and issued a $385.00 price target (up from $360.00) on shares of Facebook in a research note on Thursday.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, thirty-five have assigned a buy rating and one has given a strong buy rating to the company.
+The stock currently has an average rating of Buy and an average price target of $368.87.

-In other news, CEO Mark Zuckerberg sold 44,750 shares of the stock in a transaction that occurred on Monday, February 1st.
-The stock was sold at an average price of $260.29, for a total transaction of $11,647,977.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, VP Jennifer Newstead sold 310 shares of the stock in a transaction that occurred on Tuesday, February 2nd.
-The stock was sold at an average price of $265.53, for a total value of $82,314.30.
-Following the sale, the vice president now owns 526 shares in the company, valued at $139,668.78.
+In related news, CEO Mark Zuckerberg sold 68,000 shares of the business’s stock in a transaction dated Wednesday, April 28th.
+The stock was sold at an average price of $307.68, for a total value of $20,922,240.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO David M. Wehner sold 678 shares of the company’s stock in a transaction dated Friday, March 19th.
+The stock was sold at an average price of $289.99, for a total transaction of $196,613.22.
+Following the sale, the chief financial officer now directly owns 34,425 shares of the company’s stock, valued at approximately $9,982,905.75.
 The disclosure for this sale can be found here.
-Insiders have sold 1,700,911 shares of company stock worth $485,400,623 in the last 90 days.
-14.14% of the stock is currently owned by insiders.
+Insiders have sold 1,700,911 shares of company stock worth $485,400,623 in the last three months.
+14.14% of the stock is currently owned by company insiders.

-A number of hedge funds have recently modified their holdings of FB.
-Flagship Private Wealth LLC bought a new position in Facebook in the 4th quarter worth approximately $25,000.
-RBA Wealth Management LLC bought a new position in Facebook during the 1st quarter valued at $25,000.
-DB Wealth Management Group LLC bought a new position in Facebook during the 4th quarter valued at $27,000.
-Klaas Financial Asset Advisors LLC bought a new position in Facebook during the 4th quarter valued at $27,000.
-Finally, Litman Gregory Asset Management LLC bought a new position in Facebook during the 4th quarter valued at $27,000.
-64.95% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of FB.
+RBA Wealth Management LLC bought a new position in Facebook in the first quarter valued at approximately $25,000.
+Flagship Private Wealth LLC acquired a new position in Facebook during the fourth quarter worth about $25,000.
+DB Wealth Management Group LLC bought a new position in shares of Facebook in the fourth quarter worth about $27,000.
+Klaas Financial Asset Advisors LLC acquired a new position in Facebook during the 4th quarter worth approximately $27,000.
+Finally, Litman Gregory Asset Management LLC bought a new position in Facebook in the 4th quarter valued at approximately $27,000.
+64.95% of the stock is owned by institutional investors.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.